The 8 Best Pool Rakes

 video play icon

-This wiki has been updated 30 times since it was first published in February of 2017.
+This wiki has been updated 31 times since it was first published in February of 2017.
 In anticipation of those warm summer days by the pool, equip yourself with one of these handy skimmers to ensure the water is always crystal-clear and free of debris when it's time to go swimming.
 Offering multilayered mesh materials, compatibility with a variety of poles, and specially-treated frames, these nets will keep your pool's surface and floor in pristine condition.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. FibroPro Professional